Information on the Covid-19 testing protocol for internationals in Leuven

 Quarantine is mandatory as of the day of a high risk contact or high-risk return to Belgium (= received sms with testing code).
 Testing is done on the 7th day counting from the day of the high risk contact, or on the first ánd 7th day following a high-risk return to Belgium.
 Should you develop symptoms during quarantine, testing is done immediately (contact GP).

-General testing information and a FAQ is available on the website CoronaPostLeuven (Dutch only).
+General testing information and a FAQ is available on the website CoronaPostLeuven (partially in English).

 There is a separate protocol for students of KU Leuven, UCLL or LUCA.